jmerali3/Ocean_Flow/README.md

 [Katherine Bailey blog post](https://katbailey.github.io/post/gaussian-processes-for-dummies/) - If you want a slightly more in-depth version

 [Gaussian Process for Machine Learning by Rasmussen & Williams](http://www.gaussianprocess.org/gpml/chapters/) - If you want the entire textbook

+Credit to MITx - Data Analysis: Statistical Methods & Computation for this data and the skills to perform this analysis.